e-kwsm/CONQUEST-release/docs/CONQUEST-manual/ext-tools.rst

                  "support_fn_range": 6.9}}

-If the basis set ``.ion`` files are present in the directory containing the ASE script are pressent and are named ``element.ion``, then the relevant parameters will be parsed from the ``.ion`` files and included when the input file is written and this dictionary can be omitted.
+If the basis set ``.ion`` files are present in the directory containing the ASE script are present and are named ``element.ion``, then the relevant parameters will be parsed from the ``.ion`` files and included when the input file is written and this dictionary can be omitted.
 It is more important when, for example, setting up a multisite calculation, when the number of contracted